GMGI-Fisheries/resources/docs/eDNA COI metab/01-Metabarcoding ampliseq COI.md

 ## 4. Adjust parameters as needed (below is Fisheries team default for COI)

 # LOAD MODULES
+### This script does not use the eDNA conda environment
 module load singularity/3.10.3
 module load nextflow/23.10.1